cqb13/Numby-hack/README.md

 # How to use
 - Download the latest release.
 - Put it in your `.minecraft/mods` folder.

-- Meteor is required for this addon
+*Note: Meteor Client is required for this addon*

 ## Modules
 - Chat Encryption | Encrypts your chat messages to make them unreadable to other people.